Andre-cmd-rgb/Web-OS-Gui/README.md

 # Web OS Gui💻

 A basic working operating system implemented in JavaScript.
-This project to create a gui-based OS, where users can interact with a file system, execute commands, and manage directories and files through the web interface. 🚀
+It has a file system clone command to clone git repos a calculator a text editor and a cool wallpaper app.

 # Screenshots 📸